 Overcome Resistance and Get Team Buy‑In

 Lead by example.
 Be the first and most consistent user of the shared list.
-Frame the change as fewer status meetings, less “checking in”, and more clarity on priorities.
+Frame the change as fewer status meetings, less checking in, and more clarity on priorities.

 Make the shared list the only place where work is officially assigned and tracked.
 If a task isn’t on the list, it effectively doesn’t exist.
-This non‑negotiable rule forces adoption and quickly shows value.
+This rule forces adoption and quickly shows value.
+Cloud‑based, cross‑device shared to‑do lists now account for roughly 60 to 61 percent of deployments2, which helps explain why teams move to cloud tools.

 Common Pitfalls and Best Practices